ingesolvoll/kee-frame/README.md

 # kee-frame

 Micro framework on top of [re-frame](https://github.com/Day8/re-frame).
-Heavily inspired by ideas from the [Keechma](https://keechma.com/) framework.
+Inspired by ideas from the [Keechma](https://keechma.com/) framework.

 ## Rationale
+I love re-frame.
+Compared to

 Everyone loves re-frame.
-Very little boilerplate, just enough structure for your app, intuitive.
+Very little boilerplate, just enough structure for your app.
 So what's to improve?
 Nothing really.
-It does what it does perfectly well, I wouldn't want to change a thing.
+It does what it does perfectly well.
 But it still has the same weakness as every focused Clojure lib out there:

 * It's not a complete solution.
 There are missing parts.
 Important parts.
 * The other parts are also small focused libs.